 Based on the method of control point matching, three approaches can be considered in general.
-Point-to-Point, e.g. Iterative Closest Point (ICP) algorithm [5], Point-to-(Tangent) Plane [8, 3], and Point-to-Projection [6] techniques are well-known registration techniques.
+Point-to-point, e.g. iterative closest point (ICP) algorithm (Besl and McKay, 1992), point-to-(tangent) plane (Chen and Medioni, 1992; Bergevin et al., 1996), and point-to-projection (Blais and Levine, 1995) techniques are well-known registration techniques.
 The ICP algorithm is one of the common techniques for refinement of partial 3D surfaces (or models) and many variant techniques have been investigated.
 However, searching the closest point in the ICP algorithm is a computationally expensive task.
-In order to accelerate the speed of closest point searching, some searching techniques are commonly employed, for example a kd-tree searching, z-buffering, or a closest-point caching [2, 10, 16].
+In order to accelerate the speed of closest point searching, some searching techniques are commonly employed, for example a kd-tree searching, z-buffering, or a closest-point caching (Nishino and Ikeuchi, 2002; Benjemaa and Schmitt, 1999).

-In contrast, Point-to-Projection approach finds the correspondence of a source control point by projecting the source point onto a destination surface from the point of view of the destination [6, 15].
+In contrast, point-to-projection approach finds the correspondence of a source control point by projecting the source point onto a destination surface from the point of view of the destination (Blais and Levine, 1995; Neugebauer, 1997).
 When the source point is backward projected to the image plane of the destination surface, the destination control point is the forward projection of the image point.
 This approach makes registration very fast, because it does not involve any searching step to find the correspondence.
-However, one of its disadvantages is that the result of registration is not as accurate as those of the others [17].
+However, one of its disadvantages is that the result of registration is not as accurate as those of the others (Rusinkiewicz and Levoy, 2001).

-Among three approaches, Point-to-(Tangent) Plane technique is known to be the most accurate [13, 17].
-From a source control point, the matching control point is the projection of the source point onto the tangent plant at a destination surface point which is the intersection of the normal vector of the source point [3, 8, 9].
+Among three approaches, point-to-(tangent)plane technique is known to be the most accurate (Pulli, 1999; Rusinkiewicz and Levoy, 2001).
+From a source control point, the matching control point is the projection of the source point onto the tangent plane at a destination surface point which is the intersection of the normal vector of the source point (Bergevin et al., 1996; Chen and Medioni, 1992; Gagnon et al., 1994).
 However, finding the intersection on the destination surface is also computationally expensive.
-One of the acceleration techniques is first searching the closest point, and finding the intersecting surface (or the triangle) from its neighboring triangles [17].
-Gagnon [9] tries to find the intersection on a 2D grid of range images along the projection of the normal vector of the source point.
+One of the acceleration techniques is first searching the closest point, and finding the intersecting surface (or the triangle) from its neighboring triangles (Rusinkiewicz and Levoy, 2001).
+Gagnon (Gagnon et al., 1994) tries to find the intersection on a 2D grid of range images along the projection of the normal vector of the source point.

 In this paper, we address the registration problem to refine a pair of range surfaces as well as multi-view range surfaces.
 We propose an accurate and fast point-to-plane registration technique.
-We combine advantages of point-to-plane and point-to-projection techniques for fast control point searching.
-We employ the accuracy from the point-to-plane technique and the speed from the point-to-projection technique.
+We combine advantages of point-to-plane and pointto-projection techniques for fast control point searching.
+We employ the accuracy from the pointto-plane technique and the speed from the pointto-projection technique.
 In order to find the intersecting control point, we project a source point to the destination surface, re-project the projection point to the normal vector of the source point.
 We show that iterative normal projections converge to the intersection point.
-By assuming the destination surface as a monotonic function in a new 2D coordinate system, we show a contraction mapping property of our registration technique [14].
-Therefore, we call our technique as Contractive Projection Point (CPP) algorithm.
-Experimental results for several 3D models are presented for many single pair registrations as well as a multi-view registration.
+By assuming the destination surface as a monotonic function in a new 2D coordinate system, we show a contraction mapping property of our registration technique (Naylor and Sell, 1982).
+Therefore, we call our technique as contractive projection point (CPP) algorithm.
+Experimental results for several 3D models are presented for many pair registrations as well as a multi-view registration.

-2. Description of Registration Techniques
+2. Description of registration techniques